RoniSeppala/Software-development-skills-final-project/readme.md

-course project for SDS front end.
+The final course project for SDS front end.